 Purdue OWL—CMOS Author Date Sample Paper

 Purdue OWL—CMOS NB Sample Paper

 Chicago Style Citation and Reference Example

 The Purdue OWL website is perhaps the best online resource out there for learning how to apply different formatting rules to your paper.
 If you have to use a variety of academic styles in your writing, use their handy citation comparison chart to keep all of these styles straight and ensure you don’t apply the wrong style to your work.

 Use an Editor to Check Your Paper’s Formatting

 As you can see, within each of these style guides, there are many formatting details to learn and apply when composing a research paper.
 And because these styles are revised periodically, keeping up with the current guidelines can present a lot of extra work to research authors.

-See more details about how Wordvice’s academic editing services can help prepare your paper for publication in top journals.
+See more details about how Wordvice’s research paper editing services can help prepare your paper for publication in top journals.